ruslanmv/ruslanmv.github.io/_posts/2021-08-14-Realtime-Face-Detector.md

-If you require a program that detect the faces in a single image which gives you the

-gender and also the years.
+If you require a program that detect the faces in a single image which gives you the gender and  the years.